micro-manager/micro-manager.github.io/_pages/HamamatsuHam.md

 </tr>
 </table>

-&lt;INCLUDE Note text="Formerly (up to Micro-Manager 1.4.16) there was a legacy [Hamamatsu](Hamamatsu "wikilink") adapter (developed at UCSF) in addition to the "HamamatsuHam".
+&lt;include notice icon="info" content="Formerly (up to Micro-Manager 1.4.16) there was a
+legacy [Hamamatsu](Hamamatsu "wikilink") adapter (developed at UCSF) in addition to the "HamamatsuHam".
 That adapter will be retired in 1.4.17.
 It is still included in the OS X version, because HamamatsuHam is not